The Ultimate Guide to the World Travel Market for Bloggers

 WTM Route Guide

 This is your best friend.
 Really, have this, your cards and media kit and you are all set.
 The Route Guide has all the sessions listed in an easy-to-follow way and there is a fold-out map in the back with a directory inside.
 On your first day, you may want to circle/highlight/write the country name in the booklet to help you later because you aren’t going to remember that the Netherlands is EU500.

-I am so incredibly thankful for the Press Centre.
+I am so incredibly thankful for the Media Centre.
 It’s a refuge from the craziness.
 There’s a coat check that you can use for free, there’s extra wifi if you can’t get the main two to work, and there’s a coffee/tea/snack bar inside.
-Everyone listed as press is treated the same way which is really interesting.
+Everyone that is listed as media is treated the same way which is really interesting.
 I sat with a member of the BBC and Euronews TV.
 Give them all your card!
 If you’re lucky, they will be handing out vouchers for coffee/tea.
-You will also find the Press Centre info desk, extra wifi, bathrooms, an office area, and a room with press kits and such from destinations along with other information.
-(Note: They moved the Press Centre in 2016 so this information may change)
+You will also find the Media Centre info desk, extra wifi, bathrooms, an office area, and a room with press kits and such from destinations along with other information.

 There are so many sessions to choose from!
 Don’t feel like you have to go to all of them, but pick one or two that you will find interesting or that you think you will learn from.
 You can never learn too much!
 I went to three, all were incredibly interesting, and I came out with great notes from each.
 It can be easy to make connections in these sessions as well.
 You never know who you will meet and where.